RISK: A Framework for GUI Agents in E-commerce Risk Management

-\textbf{Process Reweight: Critical Steps in Task Completion.} The goal of process reweighting is to emphasize the importance of later steps in a trajectory, which are more distinguishable and determine the success of task completion.
-We conduct hyperparameter sensitivity analysis for process reweight, as shown in Figure~\ref{fig:ablation_process_reweight}. $\gamma$ controls the weight of the initial step and $\delta$ controls the growth rate of the weight curve, where the visualization is shown in Figure~\ref{fig:process_reweight}.
-Comparison results reveal that an appropriate setting of process reweight can guide the model to focus on critical steps.
-However, an excessively low $\gamma$ (e.g., 0.4) or an excessively high $\delta$ (e.g., 7) leads to performance degradation, as the model may neglect the importance of early and intermediate steps, leading to suboptimal learning outcomes.
+\textbf{Reward Effectiveness.}~We ablate each reward component on RISK-Bench (Table~\ref{tab:ablation_reward}).
+The updated format reward $R_{for}$ improves single-step and multi-step accuracy by 1.0\% and 2.7\% by enforcing syntactic correctness and better task understanding.
+Process reweighting $\theta$ adds 0.6\% and 1.2\% by emphasizing critical steps in the trajectory.
+Level reweighting $w_{level}$ further brings +0.7\% and +1.5\% enhancements by focusing training on harder samples (No. 4 vs. No. 2).
+Stepwise accuracy reward $R_{step\_acc}$ adds +0.6\% and +2.2\% via finer-grained feedback.
+Overall, combining all components yields the best overall improvements, validating the effectiveness of our reward design.

-\textbf{Stepwise Accuracy Reward: Fine-grained Feedback for Exploration.} RISK-R1 employs stepwise accuracy reward in the early stage of training to provide more fine-grained feedback for the model, facilitating exploration.
-We analyze the impact of different reward settings, as shown in Figure~\ref{fig:ablation_stepwise_reward} (All reward curves are smoothed).
+\textbf{Fine-grained Feedback for Exploration.}~Stepwise accuracy reward is used in the early training stage to provide more fine-grained feedback for model to facilitate exploration.
+We analyze the impact of different reward settings, as shown in Figure~\ref{fig:ablation_stepwise_reward}.
 Leveraging stepwise accuracy reward in the early stage provides a faster reward enhancement by encouraging the model to learn from partially correct tool calls.
-Nevertheless, using stepwise accuracy reward throughout the entire training process does not yield better results than the solely binary accuracy reward, as the model may develop inertia under partial rewards.
+Nevertheless, using stepwise reward throughout the entire training process does not yield better results than the solely binary accuracy reward, as the model may develop inertia under partial rewards.
 The optimal approach is to combine both reward types, using stepwise accuracy reward in the early stage and binary accuracy reward in the later stage, which effectively balances exploration and exploitation.